GNOME/glib/docs/toolchain-requirements.md

 _Hard requirement._

-Starting with GLib 2.52 and GTK+ 3.90, we will be using the following C99 features where appropriate:
+Starting with GLib 2.52 and GTK 3.90, we will be using the following C99 features where appropriate:

  * Compound literals